vitiral/wheat/notes/pkg.md

 This is useful if the inner API needs to expand as the complexity of the package grows.
 Growth can happen internally without impact on the external API.

-On the import side, wak has a different strategy than most other languaes:
+On the import side, wak has a different strategy than most other languages:

 - Imports from within the directory of a script are done implicitly, meaning all items defined within the current directory are available as if they were imported.
 This allows the programer to move objects between files without harm.